-Figure 6- 20.
+Figure 6- 36.
 Current 802.1Q Static VLANs Entries window

-The 802.1Q Static VLANs menu lists all previously configured VLANs by VLAN ID and name.
+The 802.1Q Static VLANs menu lists all previously configured VLANs by VLAN ID and VLAN Name.
 To delete an existing 802.1Q VLAN, click the corresponding button under the Delete heading.

-To create a new 802.1Q VLAN, click the Add button in the Static VLANs menu.
+To create a new 802.1Q VLAN, click the Add button in the 802.1Q Static VLANs menu.
 A new menu will appear, as shown below, to configure the port settings and to assign a unique name and number to the new VLAN.
 See the table below for a description of the parameters in the new menu.